Giving the Illusion of Academic Rigor

 First, they would force the government to get all its money through taxation and, in very rare emergency cases as discussed above, borrowing.
 But, ultimately, since the government would have to use taxes to pay back those loans, all money that the government receives ultimately comes from taxation.
 The overall effect of this is that government spending will be much more transparent because it will almost always be coming directly out of taxation instead of out of the hidden tax of inflation or the future tax of debt.
 And this is very important because only when citizens know the full cost of something (and are required to pay it in the near term) can they more rationally weigh the true costs of any policy against its benefits.

 It’s hard to adequately describe the protean benefits, large and small, that people would experience on a day-to-day basis if we could get to a monetary system like this, but I hope that gives you a glimpse of it at least.
+And the rest of this series up to this point should also serve as a strong picture of all the damage a monetary system like what I’ve described above will avoid.

 The Theory of Money, Part 40